rollyngoma/wede5020-part-1-assignment-1/README.md

 - Courses: `sewing.jpg`, `cooking.jpg`, `firstaid.jpg`, `childcare.jpg`
 - About: `mission.jpg`
 - Enquiry: `enquiry.jpg`
-- Contact: `map.png`
+- Contact: `map.png` (displayed smaller with responsive max-width)

 Notes:
+- Images are real assets provided for the project.
+Replace with licensed images if required by your institution.
-- Pinterest was used for visual inspiration.
-For final submission, use your own photos or images with a free/Creative Commons license (e.g., Unsplash, Pexels, Pixabay).
-Always attribute when required.
+- Pinterest was used for inspiration only.
+For final submission, use your own photos or free/Creative Commons images (Unsplash, Pexels, Pixabay) and add attribution if needed.
 - All images include descriptive alt text for accessibility.

 ## Timeline